-The new projects run for the second half of the Autumn term.
+The new projects run for the first half of the Spring term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.

 At the end of the project homework period your child will receive either a bronze, silver or gold project homework badge.